Finding the right electronic signature solution for your brand can be hard, especially when there are so many options to choose from.

 With its variety of options, DocuSign wins here.

-With Adobe Sign, it’s easy to imagine a scenario where SMBs with an entry-level user base ends up paying for the Business or Enterprise tier when what they’re really looking for is advanced support rather than advanced features.
+With Adobe Sign, it’s easy to imagine a scenario where SMBs with an entry-level user base end up paying for the higher-level tiers when what they’re really looking for is advanced support rather than advanced features.

-While jumping from $34.99 to $39.99 doesn’t sound like much, it could add up if multiple employees join on the higher-tiered plans without finding value there — especially since the DocuSign equivalent is $10 cheaper each month.
+While the price difference between tiers may not sound like much, it could add up if multiple employees join the higher-tiered plans without finding value there — especially since the DocuSign equivalent is significantly cheaper each month.

 With DocuSign, there is a tipping point where it makes more sense to have a number of employees on the Standard Plan with an upgraded support option rather than on Adobe Sign with a Business or Enterprise Plan.